vptimmy/marko-polo/README.md

 ## Training your bot.
 When you look at the output log files you are going to see lots of **ERRORS** relating to not being able to find the CIK to ticker symbol.
-Currently, there is not easy full proof way to accomplish this.
+Currently, there is no easy full proof way to accomplish this.

 For now, you can modify the file app/input/cik_to_ticker.txt.
 You can visit the SEC Edgar search to find the name of the CIK `https://www.sec.gov/edgar/searchedgar/companysearch.html`.
-When you get the name of the company just lookups its ticker symbol.
+When you get the name of the company just lookup its ticker symbol.
 Then you can add the following line to the above text file:
 ```12345678:found_ticker_symbol```